MezMerrit/AU-School-Handwriting-Fonts/NSW-ACT-School-Fonts/readme.md

 # Future Development #

-Outline and Outline with arrows and Dotted variations are currently under way, along with cursive.
-Check the table above for progress indicators.
+Outline, Outline with arrows and Dotted variations are currently under way, along with joined cursive.
+Watch the table above for progress indicators - green checkmarks will appear once the font family has been imported to Google Workspace.

 # Fontlog #